CSC 444 - Data Visualization (Fall 2025)

 All graded work has a fixed due date.
 Revisions and resubmissions after grading will not be accepted.

 Submission for programming assignments will be due on 11:59:59PM of the due date unless otherwise noted.
-A late submission will receive a penalty of 10% per day for each work day it is late, up to a maximum of 5 days late.
+A late submission will receive a penalty of 10% per day for each calendar day it is late, up to a maximum of three days late.
 This penalty is applied multiplicatively: the instructor will first grade your assignment without penalty and then multiply your earned grade by \((1-0.1N)\) where \(N\) is the number of days late.

 Grades for assignment submitted late may not be posted within the same time frame as assignments submitted on time, but the instructor will make their best effort to expedite the grading of late submissions.